-- 1.1 Summary of Operation and Maintenance Cautions and Warnings - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+1.1 Summary of Operation and Maintenance Cautions and Warnings

+- HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR STOVE OPERATION. - USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR. - THIS STOVE HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRE SCREEN (AC01318, SOLD SEPARATELY).
+GLOVES MAY BE NEEDED FOR STOVE OPERATION. - USING A STOVE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE STOVE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING FIRING DOOR. - OPERATE ONLY WITH DOOR FULLY CLOSED OR FULLY OPEN WITH FIRE SCREEN IN PLACE.
+IF DOOR IS LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - THIS STOVE HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRE SCREEN (AC01319, SOLD SEPARATELY).
 THE DOOR MAY BE OPEN OR FIRE SCREEN REMOVED ONLY DURING LIGHTING PROCEDURES OR RELOADING.
 ALWAYS CLOSE THE DOOR OR PUT BACK THE FIRE SCREEN AFTER IGNITION.
 DO NOT LEAVE THE STOVE UNATTENDED WHEN THE DOOR IS OPENED WITH OR WITHOUT FIRE SCREEN. - NEVER USE GASOLINE, GASOLINE-TYPE LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START OR 'FRESHEN UP' A FIRE IN THIS STOVE.
-KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL, - o TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD. - o FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, OR - o RAILROAD TIES. - DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.
+KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL. - o TREATED, PAINTED OR COATED WOOD, - PLYWOOD OR PARTICLE BOARD. - FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, OR - RAILROAD TIES. - DO NOT ELEVATE THE FIRE BY USING A GRATE IN THIS STOVE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.

-2 General Information on S244 (CB00001)
+2 General Information